Get our latest essays, archival selections, reading lists, and exclusive content delivered straight to your inbox.

 The Hamas leaders refused to meet the conditions.
 But they made clear that, while they were unwilling to recognize Israel, they were happy to delegate the conduct of the Palestinian Authority’s (PA) foreign affairs to Palestine’s Fateh president Mahmoud Abbas—a long-time negotiator with Israel—and a non-Hamas Foreign Minister.
 Hamas preferred to focus on tackling pressing social and economic issues at home, they said.
 When Hamas invited one independent lawmaker to be Foreign Minister, the Israeli government threatened him with lethal violence.
 He demurred.

 With Washington’s full support, Israel tightened the economic siege it had long maintained around the Gaza Strip, a Hamas stronghold.
 (Israel’s national security advisor, Dov Weisglass, infamously spoke of putting Gaza’s 1.45 million people “on a diet.”)
 Israel stepped up its extra-judicial executions of suspected Hamas military leaders and detentions of Hamas politicians without trial.
 Among the incarcerated were more than twenty of the elected parliamentarians from the West Bank.
 Israel lobbed hundreds of tons of deadly ordnance into Gaza.
 Hamas and other militant groups from Gaza also fired hundreds of primitive rockets and mortars into Israel.
-Both sides suffered, but scores more Palestinians than Israelis were killed and wounded in those exchanges.
+Both sides suffered, but scores of times more Palestinians than Israelis were killed and wounded in those exchanges.

 Sometimes Washington took the lead in the anti-Hamas campaign.
 In 2006 the Bush administration started arming and training Contras-style fighting units recruited from Fateh.
 In June 2007 the U.S. and Israel jointly supported the formation of a rump Palestinian “government” under pro-Fateh politician and longtime Washington ally, Salam Fayyad.
 The Palestinian parliament, shorn of both those elected legislators imprisoned by Israel and those stranded in Gaza, was unable to prevent Fayyad’s appointment as Prime Minister.
 Then, last November, President Bush hosted a high-profile summit in Annapolis, Maryland to jumpstart Israeli-Palestinian peace talks.
 He and Rice hoped that the talks’ success would boost Fateh’s standing among Palestinians at Hamas’s expense.